 Performance venues are the stages of the Deutsche Oper Berlin, the Komische Oper Berlin and the Staatsoper im Schiller Theater.
-In addition to these regular locations, the company also seizes opportunities to dance on other stages of the city, for example at the Tempodrom Berlin in the 2014/2015 season.
+In addition to these regular locations, the company also seizes opportunities to dance on other venues of the city, for example at the Tempodrom Berlin in the 2014/2015 season.

 Since 2011, the Staatsballett Berlin has its home at the Deutsche Oper Berlin.
 The opera’s former paint workshops have now become modern ballet studios that offer excellent working conditions.

-With the start of the 2014/2015 season, Nacho Duato has become the artistic director of the Staatsballett Berlin.
+With the start of the 2014/2015 season, Nacho Duato has become the Artistic Director of the Staatsballett Berlin.
 The renowned choreographer and ballet director brings the broad variety of his worldwide creations into the work of the company.

 Born in Valencia/Spain, Nacho Duato began his professional dance training at the Rambert School in London.
 He then studied at the Mudra School of Maurice Béjart and eventually completed his education at the Alvin Ailey American Dance Center in New York.
 In 1980, Nacho Duato signed his first contract with the Cullberg Ballet in Stockholm.
 Onlyone year later, Jiři Kylián hired him for the Nederlands Dans Theater in Den Haag.

 His talent soon led Nacho Duato beyond the borders of being a dancer to also devoting himself to choreography.
 In 1986, he was appointed one of the three house choreographers at the Nederlands Dans Theater.
 In 1990, the Culture Ministry in Madrid invited Nacho Duato to return to Spain and offered him the direction of the Compania Nacional de Danza.
-Here he created an extensive oeuvre there and gained worldwide attention.
+In Madrid, he created an extensive oeuvre and gained worldwide attention.

-One year after his 20thanniversary at the Compania Nacional de Danza, on 01.January 2011, he was appointed as artistic director of the Mikhailovsky Theater in St. Petersburg.
+One year after his 20thanniversary at the Compañía Nacional de Danza, on 01 January 2011, Nacho Duato was appointed the artistic director of the Mikhailovsky Theater in St. Petersburg.

-As a choreographer, it is important to Nacho Duato to work closely with his company and to get to know the dancers.
-He therefore wants to take time until he will create a new choreography, uniquely designed for the company of the Staatsballett Berlin.
-The creation’s world premiere is scheduled for the end of Nacho Duato’s first season as part of a triple bill ballet on 14.May 2015.
+As a choreographer, it is important for Nacho Duato to work closely with his company and to really get to know the dancers.
+He therefore took his time until he created a new choreography, uniquely designed for the company of the Staatsballett Berlin.
+The creation with the title “Static Time” premiered at the end of Nacho Duato’s first season as part of the triple bill evening “Duato | Kylián” on 14 May 2015.